DevOps2016Fall/HW4/README.md

 ###Task3 File IO [Youtube Demo](https://youtu.be/wx9n-nzHlqk)

- You want to create a container for a legacy application.
-You succeed, but you need access to a file that the legacy app creates.
+In this task, as in the task description, I want to create a container for a legacy application.
+But I need access to a file that the legacy app creates.
+To complete this task, I did the following steps.

 * I created a image for container1 to run a command that outputs to a file, where I use socat to expose it over 9001 port